WasmEdge/WasmEdge/docs/book/en/src/sdk/go/function.md

 # Embed a Wasm function

 > This part has been moved to  <https://wasmedge.org/docs/embed/go/function>.
-Please use our new docs..
+Please use our new docs.